premvishwakarma95/tools/README.md

 ## 💡 Contribute

 Want to add a tool?
-Feel free to open a PR with:
+Open a PR with:
 - Tool name
-- Category
-- Short description
+- What it is used for
 - Official link
 - GitHub repo (if open source)